Tuesday, 15 December 2015

 FAILURES OF GREEN REVOLUTION

-1. Restricted to limited crops and areas such as two crops wheat & rice growing states like Punjab, Haryana, U.P and Andhra Pradish.
+crops wheat & rice growing states like Punjab, Haryana, U.P and Andhra

 2. Partial removel of poverty.